webDva/jekyll-now/_posts/2018-08-10-a-great-resiliency-and-a-short-codex-entry.md

 My forty-year aspirations of a much better lifestyle are still in effect.
 Anomalies and pivots may occur, but with strength, heart, faith, and an ethos of excellence may I converge to the global optimum of prosperity.

-After that forty-year campaign is completed, a new one shall begin.
-I will conquer others as I will have conquered myself.
-My should statements that I will apply to myself and others will know no bounds.

 I have negative total income like Elon Musk's Tesla company and while I'm not a billionaire like him, I still have a billion strength points.
 These stats that I have will help me as I have a high difficulty score.
 This new lifestyle requires me to solve multiple hard problems simultaneously, so I must not forget to cultivate that ability.

 # *Pantsu versus Baka*